-The correlation we observed between histopathologic characteristics and CGH results supports the etiology-oriented subtyping of HCC mouse models accounting for heterogeneity of disease (33, 40, 41).
-A recent study by Calderaro and colleagues reported the relationship between heterogeneous histologic subtypes and associated oncogenic pathways in HCC (42).
-As was demonstrated in our analysis, intracellular hyaline bodies are abundant in DEN-induced tumors that most closely matched alcohol-induced HCC.
+The correlation of histopathological characteristics and CGH results we observed, supports the etiology oriented subtyping of HCC mouse models (33, 40, 41).
+A recent study of Calderaro et al. reported the relationship between heterogeneous histological subtypes and associated oncogenic pathways in HCC (42).
+As was demonstrated in our analysis, intracellular hyaline bodies are abundant in DENinduced tumors that matched closest to alcohol induced HCC.
 The cellular inclusions are reminiscent of Mallory-Denk bodies, typical for human alcoholic steatohepatitis.
 The rounder hyaline bodies and irregular, keratin 8 containing Mallory bodies (43) coexisted in a study on 174 human HCC in 7.5% of cases (44).
 A crucial finding is also the presence of steatosis, indicative of metabolic deregulation (9) characteristic for NASH patients.
+NASH/cryptogenic HCC were best recapitulated by tumors of the AlbLTαβ and TAK1^{LPC-KO} model.
+Particularly the AlbLTαβ model showed features diagnostic for NASH such as steatosis and inflammatory infiltration (45, 46) criteria for diagnosing NAFLD/NASH.
+Even though the model was originally developed to mimic human chronic viral hepatitis (10), the current analysis found more similarities with NASH-induced HCC.
+Fibrosis, an important feature of human chronic liver disease, was rare in murine tumors, as has been documented before (47).